 Rules and Terms

-Only registered NAIMUN LVI conference delegates are eligible to enter.
+Only registered NAIMUN LVII conference delegates are eligible to enter.
 Eligibility is at the sole worldwide discretion of the Georgetown International Relations Association, Inc. (GIRA).
 Entries that are submitted late or fail to meet any rules or guidelines will be ineligible.
 Plagiarism—any uncredited copying or misrepresentation of another’s work or ideas as one’s own—will disqualify an entry and may result in disciplinary action by GIRA.
 Participants accept all responsibility for late, lost, misdirected or illegible entries.
 Entries become the property of GIRA upon receipt.
-In consideration of the opportunity to enter the NAIMUN LVI Essay Contest, participants agree to allow GIRA to use their names and essays for promotional and publicity purposes.
+In consideration of the opportunity to enter the NAIMUN Essay Contest, participants agree to allow GIRA to use their names and essays for promotional and publicity purposes.
 A grand-prize winner is not eligible to receive subsequent prizes in future NAIMUN Essay Contests.
 By entering, participants agree to be bound by these rules and the decisions of the judges and GIRA.
 GIRA may cancel the contest without notice at any time.
 The contest is void where prohibited, taxed, or restricted by law.